-9A) Recycling
+A) Recycling

-Superintendent Hathaway informed us that the Village experimented with recycling around 2006-07.
+Brad Hathaway, Village of Lake Placid Highway Superintendent, explained the Village experimented with recycling around 2006-07.
 It was not successful because the public did not sort properly.
-The containers used at those times required the user separate paper, plastic, and metals into different containers.
-This was not always done properly and containers had to be re-sorted at the North Elba Landfill.
+The containers used at those times required the user separate paper, plastic, and metals.
+This was not always done properly and containers had to be re-sorted at the N. Elba Landfill.
 The Village currently pays approximately \$9,500 in tipping fees.

-The Study Group opinion is that the public is better educated and somewhat trained to recycling at this time.
+The Study Group feels the public is better educated and somewhat trained to recycling at this time.
 There are also better options for user-friendly bins and zero sort.
 This should make the process more efficient and could actually cut costs.
-In light of those changes it may be time to reinstitute a recycling program.
+In light of those changes it is time to reinstitute a recycling program.
 The following recommendations would facilitate a movement in that direction: